lmorchard/panic-ranger/README.md

 ### TODO

+* map proximate repulsors in a graph for pathfinding by NPC ships
+  * player autopilot? (which can fail / perform badly)

 * bugs
   * fatal err on collisions?

 * player stats
-  * anxiety level
+  * willpower
-  * ship energy
+  * fuel
-  * ship systems damage
+  * systems damage

 * friendly entities
   * repulsors